It’s not a secret among women, we all put in a lot of time, effort, money and thought when it comes to our hair, and there’s a good reason why!

 More Causes of Hair Loss!

-Genetic predisposition, unusual levels of stress, nutrient deficiencies and crash diets can also cause hair loss during menopause.
+Genetic predisposition, unusual stress levels, nutrient deficiencies and crash diets can also cause hair loss during menopause.

 Hormone replacement therapy is also a common reason for hair loss during menopause.
-Some specific types of HRT contain progesterone which you can find from testosterone.
-Instead of doing some good, this may even worsen the situation because it can affect hormone balance even more, causing hair loss.
-Many experts say that although HRT with progesterone is a treatment option for hair loss, it should also be used with caution.
+Some specific types of HRT contain progesterone, which you can find from testosterone.
+Instead of doing some good, this may even worsen the situation because it can affect hormone balance, even more, causing hair loss.
+Many experts say that although HRT with progesterone is a treatment option for hair loss, it should also be used cautiously.

 Aside from all these, medication-induced hair loss is also common.
 Certain medications hasten the growing phase of the hair, causing them to mature and fall out sooner than expected.
 If you’re taking these kinds of drug, you might want to consult with your pharmacist for alternative replacements.

 Anti-epileptic medications cause a considerable amount of hair fall.
 Some studies even suggest that they can cause curling of the hair.